Understanding User Experiences of Computer Use Agents: Design Space and Opportunities for Building Agent UX Prototypes: What support would be helpful to prototype UX in computer use agents? (RQ2)

 \subsubsection{Participants}

-Sampling from the list of interested individuals obtained during the requirements elicitation study (Section~\ref{sec:formative-study-methodology}), we selected a different set of \numSecondStudyParticipants participants (P1-P14) spanning a range of experience with agents, generative AI, and prompt engineering (see Table~\ref{tab:design-probe-study-participants}).
+Sampling from the list of interested individuals obtained during the requirements elicitation study (Section~\ref{sec:formative-study-methodology}), we selected a different set of \numSecondStudyParticipants participants (US-P1 to US-P14) spanning a range of experience with agents, generative AI, and prompt engineering.
 Participants held a range of job titles, including software engineers ($N=4$), program and project managers ($N=3$), designers ($N=1$), product managers ($N=1$), ML engineers ($N=2$), and non-software engineering roles ($N=3$).
 All participants were users of generative AI, with their usage ranging from a weekly basis ($N=1$) to once daily ($N=5$) or more than once daily ($N=8$).
 Finally, study participants had a range of familiarity with agents, from never using or seeing a demo of an agent ($N=4$) to seeing demos of an agent ($N=8$) to using agents ($N=2$).
+In accordance with the requirements elicitation study, we again intentionally sampled for a range of participant backgrounds to capture the perspectives of the stakeholders involved in AI UX design~\cite{yang2020re, dove2017ux, yang2018investigating, kayacik2019identifying, subramonyam2025prototyping, yang2025orbit}.